This southern-style Easy Coconut Cake recipe has layers of tender, moist coconut infused cake and irresistible pillowy meringue inspired frosting.

 There is a special, irreplaceable if you will, place in my heart dedicated to Coconut Cake.
-I’m in love with the nutty, toasted and fresh flavors of coconut.
-Combined with a well-made vanilla-based cake, there is a tropically stunning dessert to be had.
+I’m in love with the nutty, toasted and fresh flavors of coconut that shine through in all parts of the recipe.

 Wondering what makes it so good?
 Here’s what makes the magic happen: